Eusebius: Veneration

 The earliest recorded feast day of Eusebius is found in the earliest known Syrian Martyrology dating to the year 411 translated by William Wright.
-The Martyrology lists his feast day as May 30.
-Eusebius continues to be venerated as a Saint by the modern-day Syrian Orthodox Church as well, with a feast day on February 29 according to the official calendar of Saints created by Corbishop Rajan Achen.
+The Martyrology lists his feast day as 30 May.
+Eusebius continues to be venerated as a Saint by the modern-day Syrian Orthodox Church as well, with a feast day on 29 February according to the official calendar of Saints created by Corbishop Rajan Achen.

+Eusebius's status as a saint in the Catholic Church is at least unclear.
+He is listed in the Sacrae theologiae summa expressly as an 'ecclesiastical writer,' defined in contrast to Church Fathers as those writers in whom might be found "orthodoxy recognized by the Church, but no holiness or antiquity."

-Eusebius was long venerated in the Roman Catholic Church.
-Bishop J. B. Lightfoot writes in his entry for St. Eusebius in Henry Wace's Dictionary of Christian Biography and Literature to the End of the Sixth Century AD, with an Account of Principal Sects and Heresies (1911) that "in the Martyrologium Romanum itself he held his place for centuries" and in "Gallican service-books the historian is commemorated as a saint."
+Bishop J. B. Lightfoot writes in his entry for Eusebius in Henry Wace's Dictionary of Christian Biography and Literature to the End of the Sixth Century AD, with an Account of Principal Sects and Heresies (1911) that "in the Martyrologium Romanum itself he held his place for centuries" and in "Gallican service-books the historian is commemorated as a saint."
 However, Lightfoot notes that in "the revision of this Martyrology under Gregory XIII his name was struck out, and Eusebius of Samosata was substituted, under the mistaken idea that Caesarea had been substituted for Samosata by a mistake."
 The Roman Catholic author Henri Valois includes in his translations on Eusebius's writings testimonies of ancient authors in favor and against Eusebius; in the former category he includes evidence of Eusebius in several martyrologies and being entitled "Blessed" dating back to Victorius of Aquitaine.
-Valois includes both Usuardus and Notker, who list his feast as June 21 in the Roman Martyrology, and a Gallican breviary is included for June 21 that reads as follows:
+Valois includes both Usuardus and Notker, who list his feast as 21 June in the Roman Martyrology, and a Gallican breviary is included for 21 June that reads as follows:

 Of the holy Eusebius, bishop and confessor.